 - Visualization and data-graphing components (web simulation, data collector).

+Other libraries include pyshp, which is only used in convert_csv_to_shapefile.py, and matplotlib, which is only used in a commented-out section of graph.py.

 Below are the modules that comprise the model’s code.
 Some of these are found in Data/ folder rather than the ABM/ folder; both are available on the model’s Github repository.

 An asterisk (*) before the module name (such as *example.py) indicates that the module is executable (runnable).